 “It was much superior to what everybody else had, so I switched over,” he explains, of Monster, which now has nine different product lines (such as the coffee based Java and Maxx, made with nitrous oxide) with a variety of different flavors within each line.
 They started out with just one flavor, however, the SweeTart-tasting Original.

 Monster Energy was introduced by fresh-fruit juice maker Hansen Natural Company in 2002.
 The name “Monster” was created after polling teenage boys, who would define the demographic that would propel the company from $50 million in sales in 2003 to over $4 billion today.
 All this occurred without any traditional advertising, but instead a targeted focus on their youthful demographic.
-As recently as 2017, Marianne Radley, Monster’s then-senior vice president of marketing, explained that the brand’s “correct” audience was 18- to 30-year-olds.
+As recently as 2017, Marianne Radley, Monster’s former senior vice president of marketing, explained that the brand’s “correct” audience was 18- to 30-year-olds.